 Object detection is a fascinating field, and is rightly seeing a ton of traction in commercial, as well as research applications.
 Thanks to advances in modern hardware and computational resources, breakthroughs in this space have been quick and ground-breaking.

 This article is just the beginning of our object detection journey.
-In the next article of this series, we will encounter modern object detection algorithms such as YOLO and RetinaNet.
+In the next article (Part 2 and Part 3) of this series, we will encounter modern object detection algorithms such as YOLO and RetinaNet.
 So stay tuned!

 I always appreciate any feedback or suggestions on my articles, so please feel free to connect with me in the comments section below.You can also read this article on Analytics Vidhya's Android APP